 Grease collection companies also serve restaurants by providing grease trap maintenance.
 Grease traps should be pumped out regularly to ensure the old grease does not accumulate in the sewer system.
 These devices function only when they are properly installed and regularly maintained.

-Restauranteurs with regular grease on their hands have the opportunity to partner with a reputable grease recycling company, like Mahoney Environmental.
-Our cooking oil recycling programs are designed to fit the unique needs of restaurants, while protecting the environment.
+Restaurant owners frequently dealing with grease can benefit from partnering with a reputable grease collection and recycling company like Mahoney Environmental.
+Our cooking oil recycling programs are designed to meet the specific requirements of restaurants while also protecting the environment.